-Optionally install the prerequisite software via the InstallPrerequisites.ps1 script located here.

 Install the optional software per your requirements, as described in Optional Software.

-From the Driver computer, locate the official RDP Client Test Suite installer (RDP-TestSuite-ClientEP.msi ) on the Windows Protocol Test Suites site under the Assets topic on GitHub.
+From the Driver computer, locate the official RDP Client Test Suite zip package (RDP-TestSuite-ClientEP.zip ) on the Windows Protocol Test Suites site under the Assets topic on GitHub.

-On the site, click the RDP-TestSuite-ClientEP.msi link to start the installation.

-Accept the End-User License Agreement and then click Next.

-On the Endpoint page of Setup, select the Install Test Suite on Driver Computer option and then click Next

-Click Install to start the installation.
+Download and extract the RDP-TestSuite-ClientEP.zip package to the driver computer C:\ path.

 Setting Up the Windows-Based SUT